grades 8-10 | Directed by: georgeanna Smith wade

 This is where youth can really make a difference.

 Young Actors Theatre is going to spend the next two years examining our community’s experience of the opioid crisis.
-We’re looking for 8th, 9th, and 10th graders who want to dive deeper into acting and engage with a subject that affects our whole community.
-We’ll spend 2019 researching and writing an original play about the opioid crisis, and then we’ll spend spring and fall 2020 performing for school groups and the public in the Indianapolis area.
+We'll spend 2019 researching and writing an original play about the opioid crisis, and then we’ll spend spring and fall 2020 performing for school groups and the public in the Indianapolis area.

 This project will be a 2-year commitment for students who are ready for a transformational experience.
-Actors can count on developing serious artistic skills and discipline as they make a real difference in how youth in Indianapolis view the opioid crisis.
+Actors will developing serious artistic skills and discipline as they make a real difference in how youth in Indianapolis view the opioid crisis.

-Email our Artistic Director, Georgeanna Smith at firstname.lastname@example.org with questions about the project or auditions.
+Email our Artistic Director, Georgeanna Smith at email@example.com with questions about the project or how you can get involved.